 I texted her back.
 Did you mean this for me?

 Earlier you’d said you were feeling blah, she wrote.
-(Though I’d not copped to my plans, the power and pleasure of our supersensory connection never lets me fake the funk.)
+(Though I’d not copped to my plans, our supersensory connection never lets me fake the funk.)
 I tuned in and saw your new dress.
 You should put it on and go out.

 Not wanting to torture either of us with a confession, I sent her an avalanche of emojis– those fuckers have a use after all—and slipped the dress over my head.
 Into the world I sailed, my lipstick firmly in place like the siren armor it really is.
 I returned seven hours later, alone but with color in my cheeks and a new name in my contacts.